Olical/snowball/README.md

 A voice activated bot that sits in a [Discord][] server and joins audio channels with users.

+## Important notes

+ * The bot only receives audio when connected to a Discord server hosted in Central Europe.
+I'm not sure why yet but 99% sure it's not my code, the issue is being tracked in [#1](https://github.com/Olical/snowball/issues/1) and I have an issue open with [Discord4J](https://github.com/Discord4J/Discord4J/issues/452).
+ * Most free and easy to use music bots will ignore commands from other bots, if not all of them.
+I host my own [MusicBot][] which works great.

 ## Example

 This would take place entirely over voice, I'd just join a voice channel and Snowball would turn up.